goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `regvoter()`

-Registers a voter to a treasury.
-If the treasury is non-public then a referral is required.
+Registers a voter to a group.
+If the group is non-public then a referral is required.

 - name `voter`: the name of the voter to register.

-- symbol `treasury_symbol`: the treasury symbol registering the voter.
+- symbol `treasury_symbol`: the group symbol registering the voter.

 - name `OPTIONAL referrer`: an optional referrer.
 Some treasuries will require a referral in order to access.